 These are questions you must consider as you design your wealth building system.

 Should you focus your time and resources by really doing one stream right, or should you spread yourself thin by doing multiple streams of income?
-What is more important: your health and relationships or another stream of income?
+What’s more important: your health and relationships, or another stream of income?

 What do you gain and what do you lose?